Python-Test-Engineer/PyTest-Cookbook/docs/craig/courses.md

 ![PyTest - hoks and plugins](../images/udemy-hooks.png)

-I am currently developing three courses:
+I am currently developing two courses:

 - Python - mock, patch and monkeypatch.
-- Pluggy - building apps with a plugin architecture.
 - PyTest Django Full Stack - a DB <-> E2E testing of a generic ecommerce store.

 The aim is to make them generic, ready to go templates, that also dive deeper into aspects of Python.